 TFDPA: No. METI assesses compliance with the TFDPA rules based on the annual reports submitted by the Specified Digital Platform Providers.
 Stakeholders may be invited to contribute to METI's assessments.
 The results of the assessment are published along with a summary of the annual report submitted by the Specified Digital Platform Providers.

 Where METI has any suspicion that a given Specified Digital Platform Provider is in violation of the AMA, it will refer the matter to the JFTC.

-Potential new rules: It is not clear how any potential new rules would apply in practice and whether an effects analysis would be required.
+Potential new rules: It is not clear how any potential new rules would apply in practice and whether an effects analysis would be required, but the direction of travel seems to be toward an ex ante framework together with voluntary co-regulation.3